Influence Estimation for Generative Adversarial Networks: Introduction

 An effective approach for improving machine learning models is to identify training instances that harm the model performance.
 Traditionally, statisticians manually screen a dataset for harmful instances, which misguide a model into producing biased predictions.
 Recent \textit{influence estimation} methods \citep{Khanna2019, Hara2019} automated the screening of datasets for deep learning settings, in which the sizes of both datasets and data dimensions are too large for users to manually determine the harmful instances.
 Influence estimation measures the effect of removing an individual training instance on a model's prediction without the computationally prohibitive cost of model retraining.
 The recent studies identified harmful instances by estimating how the loss value changes if each training instance is removed from the dataset.

 Although previous studies have succeeded in identifying the harmful instances in supervised settings, the extension of their approaches to GAN is non-trivial.
-Previous approaches require that (1) the existence or absence of a training instance directly affects a loss value, and that (2) the decrease in the loss value represents the harmfulness of the removed training instance.
-In GAN training, however, neither of the requirements is satisfied.
-(1) As training instances are only fed into the discriminator, they only indirectly affect the generator's loss, and (2) the changes in the losses of GAN do not necessarily capture how the removed instances harm the generative performance.
+Previous approaches require that (i) the existence or absence of a training instance directly affects a loss value, and that (ii) the decrease in the loss value represents the harmfulness of the removed training instance.
+In GAN training, however, neither of the requirements is satisfied. (i) As training instances are only fed into the discriminator, they only indirectly affect the generator's loss, and (ii) the changes in the losses of GAN do not necessarily capture how the removed instances harm the generative performance.
 This is because the ability of the loss to evaluate the generator is highly dependent on the performance of the discriminator.

-To this end, (1) we propose an influence estimation method that uses the Jacobian of the gradient of the discriminator's loss with respect to the generator’s parameters (and vice versa), which traces how the absence of an instance in the discriminator’s training affects the generator’s parameters.
-In addition, (2) we propose a novel evaluation scheme to judge if an instance is harmful or not on the basis of \textit{influence on GAN evaluation metric}, that is, how a GAN evaluation metric (e.g., inception score \citep{inception}) changes if a given training instance is removed from the dataset.
+To this end, (i) we propose an influence estimation method that uses the Jacobian of the gradient of the discriminator's loss with respect to the generator’s parameters (and vice versa), which traces how the absence of an instance in the discriminator’s training affects the generator’s parameters.
+In addition, (ii) we propose a novel evaluation scheme to judge if an instance is harmful or not on the basis of \textit{influence on GAN evaluation metric}, that is, how a GAN evaluation metric (e.g., inception score \citep{inception}) changes if a given training instance is removed from the dataset.
 We identify harmful instances by estimating the influence on GAN evaluation metric by leveraging our influence estimation method.

 We verified that the proposed influence estimation method correctly estimated the influence on GAN evaluation metrics across different settings of the dataset, model architecture, and GAN evaluation metrics.
-We also demonstrated that removing harmful instances, which were identified by the proposed method, effectively improved various GAN evaluation metrics.
+We also demonstrated that removing harmful instances, which were identified by the proposed method, effectively improved various GAN evaluation metrics.\footnote{Code is at \url{https://github.com/hitachi-rd-cv/influence-estimation-for-gans}}